matomo-org/developer-documentation/docs/piwik-on-the-command-line.md

 Piwik can be used through several interfaces, the command line being one of them.

-The CLI console lets user run **commands** defined by plugins.
-Those commands can be used to perform maintenance, to monitor the application, to ease development…
+The CLI console enables users to run **commands** defined by plugins.
+The commands can be used to perform maintenance, to monitor the application, to ease development, and so on.

 ## The `console` tool